ArezuT/ispalindrome/README.md

 # IS_PALINDROME
 ## Using Algorithm in Python
-Writting a progran for how many palindromes there are
+Writting a program for how many palindromes there are